Extensions

 Note on visibility

-Extensions utilize the same visibility of other entities as regular functions declared in the same scope would.
+Extensions utilize the same visibility modifiers as regular functions declared in the same scope would.
 For example:

 An extension declared at the top level of a file has access to the other